Balinese villa architecture. The buying process from offer to notaris to certificate

 Who is paid at each step.
 Read accordingly.

 The Bali agency commission structure is rarely the simple one quoted to buyers.
 The seller’s agent is paid on closing.
-The notaris is paid by referral.
+The agent-referred notaris engagement carries a referral fee.
 The PT PMA setup company is paid on incorporation.
 The villa-management company is paid on ongoing management.
-Often the same email signature collects four separate fee streams against your single transaction.
+A single counterparty can end up drawing from four fee streams against your single transaction.

 The underwriter’s defence is simple: engage every professional on a flat fee paid directly, not through the agent referral.
 The notaris reads the certificate the same way regardless of who pays them; the question is whose interests they sit closer to when something needs to be reported in the renewal clause.
 Run the fee-stack reading before assuming the agent quote is the full cost.
 The Bali villa due-diligence sequence in full.